 This shows that the unemployment rate for immigrants tends to be higher than for UK born workers.
 This gap is especially true during recessions.
-One reason put forward is that immigrants tend to be more likely to be working in short-term contracts, and so in a downturn are more likely to be laid off.
+One reason put forward is that immigrants tend to be more likely to be working on short-term contracts, and so in a downturn are more likely to be laid off.

 Does Immigration Push Down Wages?

-Also, some migrants may be more vulnerable and more willing to work in the black market (e.g. accept wage below the equilibrium).
+Also, some migrants may be more vulnerable and more willing to work in the black market (e.g. accept a wage below the equilibrium).